 If you’re like me, you arrived at the school holidays, breathless and seemingly without warning.
-Sure there were warning signs like the Easter Hat parade, the concert and the morning tea raffles etc., but then all of a sudden, it was EASTER.
-Which means you had to coordinate some kind of Easter festivity or celebration, think making hats, baskets, dying eggs, or at the very least, buying and hiding those eggs (bonus points for bunny footprints or bunny poop as one known-to-me family made!).
+Sure there were warning signs like the Easter Hat parade, the concert and the morning tea raffles etc., but then all of a sudden, it was the holidays!

 So now, you’re mid way into the break you’ve been counting down towards, and you’re a bit flabbergasted as to why your kids are seemingly more irritable than they were before you went on school holidays … in fact, now you think about it, they’re whinier, snappier and less able to regulate themselves, and you’re wondering how it got to this.

 They were tired at the end of first term.
 Then they’ve been busy seeing friends or family, or having playdates or parties, or other school holiday activities to ward off the inevitable boredom.
 Now their tiredness has compounded.
 Call it a swirling mess of fatigue and emotion and boom.
 That’s right where you are.

 The bad news?
 If you don’t do something different, you’re not going to send kids back to school in a way that is supportive of them and you, of course, will bear the brunt of that.
 You and I both know that kids largely behave at school, it’s when they get home that everything turns to mush.